krbrousseau/aws-deploy/README.md

 # aws-deploy
-Deploys an AWS instance using Python's Boto3 package, and configures the instance for the specified role.
+Deploys an AWS instance and configures the instance for the specified role.

 ## Goal
 Deploy an AWS instance.
 Install, configure, and secure ElasticSearch.

 ## Run Requirements
-* AWS account with valid AWS access keys and key pair
+* AWS account with valid AWS access keys, ssh key pair, and security groups.
 * Python 2.7.x with `boto3`, `cryptography`, and `paramiko` packages.

 ## Setup